ms-yogi/frontendQuickbytes/README.md

 5. You can also add warnings when only 10% character limit is remaining.
 6. If a user is adding symbols such as `@` or `#` made them as a link with relevant href.
 7. After a submit button, display that paragraph.

+## Dropdown Component

+A component with select/multiselect featuee, similar to [React Select](https://react-select.com/home)

+Dropdowns are part of most applications and they are smart to implement components.
+[React Select](https://react-select.com/home) is one of those libraries which I heavily trust on for any type of dropdown I need.
+But while learning if we can create a simple dropdown component, it will have so many benefits over going for the library.

+Features to include in it -

+1. Dropdown component, where list will be open on click of dropdown.
+2. This list should get closed on clicking the dropdown again, on pressing `esc` key, on clicking outside and after selecting any element.
+3. Enable multiselect option as well.
+4. Search function on type will be a bonus.

+## Autosuggest Input

+We all have tried Google search input.
+It's pretty cool how it shows you some suggestions based on your typing.
+We need to create exactly the same.
+Consider a search location feature, where you are adding name if your city and country.
+Implement a search feature with list of cities and countries and show user options based on what the user is typing.

+Features to include in it -

+1. A search input with autosuggest option.
+2. Enable debouncing feature to save excess api calls.
+3. Use any api or json list to show suggestions